Physio email

 Chronic Low Back Pain – How Can Physiotherapy Help?

-Chronic low back pain is characterised by the persistence of pain beyond 3 months.
+Chronic is characterised by the persistence of pain beyond 3 months.
 It is a complex condition which may be caused by a variety of factors.
 If you have chronic low back pain you may have had an acute injury that did not resolve as it was not treated correctly.
 Or, a single event may not have caused your pain.
 Perhaps you have been sitting, standing or lifting the ‘wrong way’ for years which has accumulated and results in aches and pains in your back.

 You may have been told that you have a ‘slipped disc’ – this is a bit of a misnomer as discs cannot slip.
 Discs, and your spine in general, are one of the strongest parts of the human body.
 Yes, some discs get degenerated or bulge, but research has shown that this is often a normal process of ageing, like getting wrinkles or grey hairs.
 A lot of chronic back pain has been wrongfully attributed to these ‘disc slips’ and research has shown that this negative association can feed into patients pains.
 In other words, psychological factors may play a part.